Mary Oxlie

 Mary Oxlie or Oxley (fl.
-1616) was a 17th-century Scottish or Northumbrian poet, known for one published verse.
+1616) was a 17th-century Scottish or Northumbrian poet, known for one surviving published composition, a "literary eulogy or friendship poem".

-The Encomium
+Life and work

 Mary Oxlie of Morpeth is credited as the author of a commendatory poem of fifty-two lines, "To William Drummond of Hawthornden," which prefaced Edward Phillips' 1656 edition of Drummond's poems.
 Phillips was Drummond's brother-in-law.

 In 1675, in a section of his Theatrum poetarum called "Women among the moderns eminent for poetry," Phillips describes "Mary Morpeth" as a "Scotch Poetess" who wrote "many other things in Poetry" (p.
 259) apart from the dedication, though none of these other poems are now known.
 The 1656 ascription identifies her as Northumbrian.
 The original date of the poem is conjectural, though from internal evidence it would seem to have been 1616.

-She along with other women such as Anna Hume, may have been part of the Hawthornden literary circle or coterie: Phillips terms her "a friend of the Poet Drummond" (p.
+She, along with other women such as Anna Hume, may have been part of the Hawthornden literary circle or coterie: Phillips terms her "a friend of the Poet Drummond" (p.
 259).

+She may have also been the author of two occasional poems published as broadsides and signed "M.M.", though the source texts have been lost.

+"To William Drummond of Hawthornden"

-The poem opens with formulaic humility:
+Oxlie's dedicatory poem opens with formulaic humility: